 Over the past three years there has been a consistent uplift in employment following pre-accredited training.
 This was most evident for those aged 25–54 years where employment results were well above the state average (approximately 10 percentage points).
 Three in every four learners who undertook pre-accredited training as a pathway to employment or further study reported that they achieved their main reason for training.

 Annual Microsoft Agreement computer census

-Learn Local providers who have registered with the are required to complete an annual census.
+Learn Local providers who have registered with the Adult, Community and Further Education Board’s Microsoft Agreement are required to complete an annual census.
 Providers will receive the annual census by email.
 The census covers the number of computers, servers and Microsoft software being used.

 Reviewed 26 May 2021